Garden-AI/garden/docs/developer_guide/contributing.md

 The [typer](https://typer.tiangolo.com/) library generates nicely formatted docs from the docstrings in the commands/subcommands.

-To genereate the docs run:
+To generate the docs run:

 ``` shell
 # if in a poetry shell